Nicole Scherzinger Stretches Her Leg Against Lizzo’s Shoulder, Showing Off Amazing Flexibility On Instagram

 A third segment of the commenters was just happy that the two artists had met each other.

-“We’ve been waiting for the queens to finally meet my heart is crying happy tears,” another gushed.
+“We’ve been waiting for the queens to finally meet my heart is crying happy tears,” another fan gushed.

 “Yasss!
 Finally you guys together!
 This just made my day!
 Have fun,” a third Instagram user wrote.